`

 Patriots Day, commemorating the start of the American Revolutionary War on April 19, 1775, is celebrated as a state holiday in Massachusetts and Maine (which was part of Massachusetts in 1775), so state offices and schools in those states close on the third Monday in April, giving inhabitants a three-day weekend.

 But that's just on Patriots Day.
-Commemorations and observances begin on April 6th, 2024, and continue to April 19th, all listed below by date.
+Commemorations and observances stretch through April.

 Patriots Day Map